lee-jian-hui/tts-system/WRITEUP.md

 The system is split into a backend gateway and a browser frontend.

 - **Backend (FastAPI)**
+  - Design in mainly the model,controller, service and repository pattern in terms of general segregation of components
   - `app.api` and `app.main` expose REST endpoints (`/v1/tts/sessions`, `/v1/voices`, `/healthz`, `/metrics`) and a WebSocket endpoint (`/v1/tts/stream/{session_id}`).
   - `TTSService` orchestrates provider streaming, retries, circuit-breaking, and session status updates.
   - Providers: